gunthercox/ChatterBot/docs/testing.rst

    python -m unittest discover -s tests -v

+This command will run all tests including Django integration tests (if Django is installed).

 *Note* that the ``unittest`` command also allows you to specify individual test cases to run.
 For example, the following command will run all tests in the test-module `tests/logic/`